MInfrequent violence, nudity and sex scenes

 PGMild themes

-Come on down and support A Safe Place for Meow Inc with their Deckchair Cinema fundraiser screening of Paddington in Peru!
-In this enchanting third instalment of the beloved series, Paddington sets off from London to the vibrant landscapes of Peru, accompanied by the ever-supportive Brown family.
+Come on down and support A Safe Place for Meow Inc with their Deckchair Cinema fundraiser screening of Paddington in Peru! on 31/08/2025 Caterer: Yogis Way In this enchanting third instalment of the beloved series, Paddington sets off from London to the vibrant landscapes of Peru, accompanied by the ever-supportive Brown family.
 Their mission: to visit Aunt Lucy at the Home for Retired Bears.
 However, upon arrival, they discover that Aunt Lucy has mysteriously disappeared, prompting a thrilling expedition through the Amazon rainforest and up into the majestic Andes.
 Along the way, they encounter a host of colourful characters, including the enigmatic riverboat captain Hunter Cabot and the intriguing Reverend Mother.
 Directed by Dougal Wilson in his feature debut, the film seamlessly blends live-action with stunning CGI, bringing to life the lush environments and endearing characters.
 With performances by Ben Whishaw as the voice of Paddington, Hugh Bonneville, Emily Mortimer, Olivia Colman, and Antonio Banderas, the story unfolds with warmth, humour, and a touch of adventure.
 Accompanied by a delightful musical score from Dario Marianelli, this family-friendly film offers a heart-warming exploration of love, loyalty, and the bonds that tie us together, all wrapped up in Paddington's signature charm and mischief.

 M